jona712/PetClinic/README.md

 The "PetClinic" project is a web application developed using Angular, Angular Material, and pure CSS for custom styling.
 It focuses on managing various aspects of a veterinary clinic, including maintenance, billing, security, reservations (or appointments), and an integrated agenda created with Angular Calendar.
 The application also utilizes SweetAlert2 for interactive notifications and toast messages.
 With a goal of streamlining clinic operations, "PetClinic" provides a user-friendly interface for managing client interactions, scheduling appointments, and handling billing processes.

-### Key Components:

-- **Angular**: The primary framework used for building dynamic and responsive web applications.
-- **Angular Material**: A component library that implements Google's Material Design, providing pre-built UI components for a modern user interface.
-- **CSS**: Used for custom styling and design of the application.
-- **SweetAlert2**: Utilized for interactive and visually appealing notifications and toast messages.
-- **Angular Calendar**: Integrated to manage and display scheduling and appointments effectively.
-- **Maintenance**: Tools and interfaces for managing the clinic's operational aspects.
-- **Billing**: Features for handling financial transactions and invoicing.
-- **Security**: Implemented to ensure secure access and data protection.
-- **Reservations/Appointments**: System for scheduling and managing client appointments.

 ## Technologies Used

 - ![Angular](https://img.shields.io/badge/-Angular-E23237?style=flat-square&logo=angular&logoColor=white) Angular - Framework for building dynamic single-page applications.